lspitzner/seaaye/README.md

 (or aim to support)

 - hpack-based projects.
 It expects a cabal-file
+- Actually using stack inside the dev nix-shell.
+Well, maybe you can get this to work somehow, but you won't benefit from caching library dependencies.
+  You might be able to use the GHC provided via nix.
+Maybe.
 - Arbitrary/custom GHC versions (pre-releases etc.) - unless haskell-nix starts supporting those
 - Wait, let me generalize that: No GHC versions other than the ones that